OctopusDeploy/blog/blog/2017-07/variable-editor-update-rfc.md

 ![Octopus variable modal editor - define scope](modal-scope.png "width=500")

+## Performance

+In 4.0 we are focusing on the ability to load lots of data quickly.
+This will greatly benefit users with many of variables and fast filtering.

 ## Feedback

 We think what we have outlined above will improve the way we add variables and provide a better platform for us to add more advance features to the editor.

 We would love to hear your feedback on our plans for the first release of the variable editor.
+Feel free to comment on the blog post here or leave detailed feedback on our Specs page **Include link**